SeldonIO/alibi-detect/doc/source/overview/saving.md

 save_detector(od, filepath)
 ```

-To load a previously saved detector, use the `load_detector` method and provide it with the path to the detector's
+To load a previously saved detector, use the {func}`~alibi_detect.saving.load_detector` method and provide it with the
-directory:
+path to the detector's directory:

 ```python
 from alibi_detect.saving import load_detector